kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 7 and 8.md

 **circular wait**

 2. .
 The Linux kernel has a policy that a process cannot hold a spinlock while attempting to acquire a semaphore.
 Explain why this policy is in place.
+If another process is trying to grab the spinlock, while it is holding the semaphore

 # Chapter 8